Reise, Reise: Release and artwork

+The packaging of Reise, Reise is meant to resemble a cockpit voice recorder.

 On the U.S. release, the "easter egg" fragment is placed at the beginning of "Reise, Reise" in normal playback.
 The 2005 pressing does not contain the easter egg, but the original 2004 pressing does.
 On the European version the easter egg is in negative time, to access it, you must rewind the CD past the beginning of "Reise, Reise".
 The American iTunes version of "Reise, Reise" also contains the easter egg.
 On 21 April 2005, Rammstein released a special Japanese version of Reise, Reise, with different cover art, which was later used as the Rosenrot cover art, though the Rammstein logo on the ship was altered into the text "Rosenrot".
 The booklet also features the same art as Rosenrot, but with the songs from Reise, Reise.
 The easter egg is not present in negative time as it is on the European version.
 It features two bonus tracks: "Mein Teil (You Are What You Eat Edit)" and "Amerika (Digital Hardcore Mix)".
 The Japanese limited Edition has a bonus DVD featuring footage from Lichtspielhaus.
 The Japanese limited Edition was re-issued in 2009 as SHM-CD and DVD edition, featuring the original orange cover art.

 The album artwork shows a damaged aeroplane cockpit voice recorder depicted on the front and back covers.
 Its caption ("Flugrekorder, nicht öffnen") means "Flight Recorder, Do Not Open".
 The inner part of the Digipak edition case shows a picture of the six members in suits wielding suitcases and weapons (like Michael Douglas in Falling Down) leaving from a crashed aeroplane.
 The cover art is an allusion to the song "Dalai Lama", which deals with an aeroplane accident.
 It is also suggestive of the overarching "travelling" theme of the album.
-While past albums have all featured the six band members in various photographic scenarios, "Reise Reise" features a minimal packaging, and there are no photographs featuring the band's members.
+While past albums have all featured the six band members in various photographic scenarios, "Reise Reise" features a minimal packaging, and there are no photographs featuring the band members.